-The adapters are made of cast iron, not aluminum or steel like wheels.
+The adapters are made of case iron. not aluminum or steel like wheels.
 They are not designed to withstand the use of impact tools.
 DO NOT USE IMPACT GUNS TO ATTACH THESE ADAPTERS!
-20-30 ft. lbs. / 30-40 N-m applied by hand is plenty to secure the adapter to the vehicle.
+Twenty to thirty ft.-lbs. applied by hand is plenty to secure the adapter to the vehicle.
 Excess torque applied with an impact wrench will damage the adapters.
 Warranty does not cover this misuse.